ItsCubeTime/FastPBR/README.md

 # Install instructions

+1. [Download](https://github.com/ItsCubeTime/FastPBR/releases) and install the addon .zip file like usual (via Top Panel > Edit > Preferences > Add-ons > Install > select the zip).

+2. You should now see the dedicated "Fast PBR Viewpot Render" panel in In "your 3D viewport > Left side Bar/foldout panel (N is the default hotkey to open/close) > Fast > Fast PBR".

-1. **As of version 1.2.1 and up, installing the matcap maually is no longer required (the addon now bundles the matcap and installs it for you)!
-So you can safely continue to the next step. :)** ~~Download the FastPBRNormalMatCap.exr attached in any of the [releases](https://github.com/ItsCubeTime/FastPBR/releases) and install it as a matCap in Blender (& make sure you dont rename it, the script utelizes the matcap to generate the normal maps, sorry in advance about the file size!):~~
+4. Optional step if your normal matcap doesnt install automatically: Download the FastPBRNormalMatCap.exr attached in any of the [releases](https://github.com/ItsCubeTime/FastPBR/releases) (as of 1.2.1 and up the exr file is bundled as a part of the zip file for convenience) and install it as a matCap in Blender (& make sure you dont rename it, the script utelizes the matcap to generate the normal maps):
 ![image](https://user-images.githubusercontent.com/20190653/136703921-1df20cef-71d8-4ca2-af3f-72d43ecad2f3.png)

-2. [Download](https://github.com/ItsCubeTime/FastPBR/releases) and install the addon .zip file like usual (via Top Panel > Edit > Preferences > Add-ons > Install > select the zip).

-3. You should now see the dedicated "Fast PBR Viewpot Render" panel in In "your 3D viewport > Left side Bar/foldout panel (N is the default hotkey to open/close) > Fast > Fast PBR".

 # Usage